-The possible detector function statuses are listed in Table 6.
+The possible detector function statuses are listed in Table 7.
 A more detailed fault analysis can be seen via HART or RS-485.

-Table 6: Detector Status
+Table 7: Detector Status

 Status Description Normal Normal operation.
 BIT Built-In-Test being performed.
 Warning Fire detected - changed to Warning (pre-alarm state).
 Alarm Fire detected - changed to Fire Alarm state.
 Latched Alarm (Optional) The alarm outputs remain latched on following detection of a fire that has already been extinguished.
 BIT Fault A fault is detected during BIT sequence or other electric failure.
 The detector will continue to detect for fire.
-Fault A fault is detected when the power supply is too low or due to a software fault or electrical failure.
+Fault A fault is detected when the power supply is too low, due to a software fault, or due to a electrical failure.
 The detector will NOT detect fire in this condition.

-In each state, the detector activates different outputs, as specified in Table 7.
+In each state, the detector activates different outputs, as specified in Table 8.